MobiTV tunes into $50M for its set-top-box-free broadcast services for pay TV providers – TechCrunch

 The set-top box has developed as a cornerstone to how many pay-TV services work today: emerging at a time when TV sets were very limited in terms of their functionality — they were not designed for hundreds of channels that could be added and removed depending on what your subscription plan offered — they took on a key role for pay TV providers in the struggle for “customer ownership”: the set-top box ensured that would-be channel owners could only connect with viewers by going through pay TV providers.

-But fast forward to today, and those set-top boxes have become a millstone for anyone but the very largest providers (and maybe the biggies, too, but it’s notable that the reference customers noted by MobiTV are not the Comcasts of the world, but companies like Citizens Fiber, Windstream, and EPB).
+But fast-forward to today and those set-top boxes have become a millstone for anyone but the very largest providers (and maybe the biggies, too, but it’s notable that the reference customers noted by MobiTV are not the Comcasts of the world, but companies like Citizens Fiber, Windstream and EPB).

-Set-top boxes can have technical faults, they are expensive, and they go out of date in terms of their functionality.
+Set-top boxes can have technical faults, they are expensive and they go out of date in terms of their functionality.
 The latter is an important point, because the rise of streaming and over-the-top services have completely transformed how consumers get their TV content today.
-They now have options for cord-cutting — that is, bypassing pay TV providers altogether — by getting channels and on-demand content over the Internet, and linking that through to their TVs to watch.
+They now have options for cord-cutting — that is, bypassing pay TV providers altogether — by getting channels and on-demand content over the internet, and linking that through to their TVs to watch.

 MobiTV’s technology was originally built for mobile phones, and as such bypassed the set-top box from day one.
 While broadcast TV viewing on mobile never became a mass-market phenomenon (people watch on-demand on mobiles, and some might watch broadcast streams, but mainly it’s for short pockets of time rather than the main, default screen people use).
 Then the team, led by Nooney, spotted the opportunity to bring the same technology to larger screens.